BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - The Banner of Angmar – The central stationary banner.
 - The Horn of Gorgoroth – The giant horn.

-The Signal Tower also comes with seven of Azog’s Lieutenants, armed with swords, to man the tower.
-These Lieutenants do not count as part of Azog’s warband and may not lead troops.
+The Signal Tower also comes with seven of Azog's Lieutenants, armed with swords, to man the tower.
+These Lieutenants do not count as part of Azog's warband and may not lead troops.

 **AZOG'S LIEUTENANTS**